amorist/awesome/README.md

 - [covervid](https://github.com/stefanerickson/covervid) - Make your HTML5 video behave like a background cover image with this lightweight Javascript plugin / jQuery extension
 - [Quintus](https://github.com/cykod/Quintus) - HTML5 Game Engine
 - [freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - The https://www.freeCodeCamp.org open source codebase and curriculum.
 Learn to code for free together with millions of people.
+- [nw.js](https://github.com/nwjs/nw.js) - Call all Node.js modules directly from DOM/WebWorker and enable a new way of writing applications with all Web technologies.

 ## Jupyter Notebook